-Often, there can be barriers for people accessing services, such as whether or not an organization provides services for trans-people or whether or not the organization is aware of the reality that someone is living with or able to address the forms of violence they are experiencing.
-We strive to improve our knowledge of community resources so as to better support finding appropriate and useful information and referrals for people seeking support.
+We recognize that there are often barriers for people accessing services, such as whether or not an organization provides services for trans-people or whether or not the organization is aware of the reality that someone is living with or able to address the forms of violence they are experiencing.
+Therefore, we strive to improve our knowledge of community resources so as to better support people in finding appropriate and useful information and referrals.
 Please contact us if you have questions or concerns about receiving support.

 3rd Floor- Access Health Centre – 713 Johnson St.